sourcegraph/themes/README.md

 ## Usage

-This theme is not yet published.
+In VS Code, run `ext install sourcegraph.vscode-sourcegraph-theme` or visit [Sourcegraph Theme on the VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=sourcegraph.vscode-sourcegraph-theme).

+## Development

 To install it manually, clone this repository and run:

 ```
 ./dev.sh attach